voidkey/Cplusplus-Learning-Notes/C++11 New Features/auto.md

 For variables, specifies that the type of the variable that is being declared will be automatically deduced from its initializer.

+Explanation
+A placeholder type specifier may appear in the following contexts:

+- in the type specifier of a variable: auto x = expr;.
+The type is deduced from the initializer.
+If the placeholder type specifier is auto or type-constraint auto (since C++20), the variable type is deduced from the initializer using the rules for template argument deduction from a function call (see template argument deduction#Other contexts for details).
+For example, given const auto& i = expr;, the type of i is exactly the type of the argument u in an imaginary template template<class U> void f(const U& u) if the function call f(expr) was compiled.
+Therefore, auto&& may be deduced either as an lvalue reference or rvalue reference according to the initializer, which is used in range-based for loop.
+If the placeholder type specifier is decltype(auto) or type-constraint decltype(auto) (since C++20), the deduced type is decltype(expr), where expr is the initializer.

+(since C++14)
+If the placeholder type specifier is used to declare multiple variables, the deduced types must match.
+For example, the declaration auto i = 0, d = 0.0; is ill-formed, while the declaration auto i = 0, *p = &i; is well-formed and the auto is deduced as int.

+- in the type-id of a new expression.
+The type is deduced from the initializer.
+For new T init (where T contains a placeholder type, init is either a parenthesized initializer or a brace-enclosed initializer list), the type of T is deduced as if for variable x in the invented declaration T x init;.
+- (since C++14) in the return type of a function or lambda expression: auto& f();.
+The return type is deduced from the operand of its non-discarded (since C++17) return statement.
+See function#Return_type_deduction.
+- (since C++17) in the parameter declaration of a non-type template parameter: template<auto I> struct A;.
+Its type is deduced from the corresponding argument.
 ```C++
 #include <iostream>
 #include <utility>